-- 5.9 Each warrant is addressed to the person who submitted the application.
-This person may then serve a copy upon such providers of communications services as he believes will be able to assist in implementing the interception.
+5.9 Each warrant is addressed to the person who submitted the application.
+This person may then serve a copy upon such provider of communications services as he believes will be able to assist in implementing the interception.
 Communications service providers will not receive a copy of the certificate.

-The warrant should include the following: - A description of the communications to be intercepted. - The warrant reference number. - The persons who may subsequently modify the certificate applicable to the warrant in an urgent case (if authorised in accordance with section 10(7) of the Act).
+The warrant should include the following:

+- A description of the communications to be intercepted. - The warrant reference number. - The persons who may subsequently modify the scheduled part of the warrant in an urgent case if authorised in accordance with section 10(8) of the Act).

-Modification of a section 8(4) Warrant and/or certificate
+Modification of a section 8(4) Warrant

-- 5.40 Interception warrants may be modified under the provisions of section 10 of the Act.
-The warrant may only be modified by the Secretary of State or, in an urgent case, by a serior official with the express authorisation of the Secretary of State.
-In these cases a statement of that fact must be endorsed on the modifying instrument, and the modification ceases to have effect after five working days following the day of issue unless it is endorsed by the Secretary of State. - The certificate must be modified by the Secretary of State, save in an urgent case where a certificate may be modified under the hand of a senior official provided that the official holds a position in respect of which he is expressly authorised by provisions contained in the certificate to modify the certificate on the Secretary of State's behalf, or the Secretary of State has himself expressly authorised the modification and a statement of that fact is endorsed on the modifying instrument.
-In the latter case the modification shall cease to have effect after five working days following the day of issue unless it is endorsed by the Secretary of State. - Where the requirements of section 16(3) of the Act are met, the certificate may be modified to authorise the selection of communications sent or received outside the British Islands according to a factor which is referable to an individual who is known for the time being to be in the British Islands and which has as its purpose, or one of its purposes, the identification of material contained in communications sent by him or intended for him.
+5.10 Interception warrants maybe modified under the provisions of section 10 of the Act.
+The warrant may only be modified by the Secretary of State or, in an urgent case, by a senior official with the express authorisation of the Secretary of State.
+In these cases a statement of that fact must be endorsed on the modifying instrument, and the modification ceases to have effect after five working days following the day of Issue unless it is endorsed by the Secretary of State.

+5.11 The certificate must be modified by the Secretary of State, save in an urgent case where a certificate may be modified under the hand of a senior official provided that the official holds a position in respect of which he is expressly authorised by provisions contained in the certificate to modify the certificate on the Secretary of State's behalf, or the Secretary of State has himself expressly authorised the modification and a statement of that fact is endorsed on the modifying instrument.
+Again the modification shall cease to have effect after five working days following the day of issue unless it is endorsed by the Secretary of State.